What’s more fun than shopping for new puppy supplies? Well, maybe puppy kisses!

 This post contains affiliate links for your convenience (which means if you make a purchase after clicking a link I will receive a small commission, but it won’t cost you a penny more).
 Click here to read my full disclosure policy.

-Creating a checklist will help make sure you don’t forget anything before bringing your pup home.
+Creating a list for everything you need for a puppy will help make sure you don’t forget anything before bringing him home.
 So let’s start with the basics:

 MUST have BEFORE bringing home a new puppy: